pkardas/notes/books/python-architecture-patterns/notes.md

   by default.
 - _SQLAlchemy already implements this pattern_ - We introduce an even simpler abstraction over the SQLAlchemy Session object in order to "narrow" the interface between the ORM and our code.
 This helps keep us loosely coupled.

+## Chapter 7: Aggregates and Consistency Boundaries

+Constraint is a rule that restricts the possible states of our model can get into, while an invariant is defined a little more precisely as a condition that is always true.

+The Aggregate pattern - a design pattern from the DDD community that helps us to solve concurrency issues.
+An aggregate is just a domain object that contains other domain objects and lets us treat the whole collection as a single unit.

+> An aggregate is a cluster of associated objects that we treat as a unit for the purpose of data changes.

+We have to choose right granularity for our aggregate.
+Candidates: Shipment, Cart, Stock, Product.

+Bounded contexts were invented as a reaction against attempts to capture entire businesses into a single model.
+Attributes needed in one context are irrelevant in another.
+Concepts with the same name can have entirely different meanings in different contexts.
+It is better to have several models, draw boundaries around each context, and handle the translation between different contexts explicitly.

+This concept translates very well to the world of microservices, where each microservice is free to have its own concept of "customer" and its own rules for translating that to and from other microservices it integrates with.

+Aggregates should be the only way to get to out model.